jennvance/Literary-Vocabulary/README.md

 I had also never torn a page clean out of a book before.
 One passage was so grotesque, so vivid and repulsive that I ripped the page out of the book, crumpled it, and threw it in the trash to ensure I would never read it again.
 Of course, this had the effect of burning the words so clearly into memory that I do not need the forsaken page to remind me what it said.
 I will not repeat it here.
 You should read the book yourself.

 After I finished Child of God I set out to read Cormac McCarthy's entire body of work.
-At present I'm two books shy of completing this goal.
+At present I'm two and a half books shy of completing this goal.

 Cormac McCarthy uses a rich vocabulary of words that even the most voracious lover of English may not recognize.
 As I read his books I found myself writing them down for sheer curiosity.
 But looking them up once was not enough to learn their meaning and usage to the extent that I might someday implement them as naturally as McCarthy does.